Levels of Play

-Note: This guide is expected to be followed to the best of a coordinator’s ability.
+The JTT Levels of Player are expected to be followed to the best of each coordinator’s ability.
+Having teams participate in the correct level helps make for a better experience for everyone!
 A blatant variance from this guide will be reviewed by the Junior Recreation Committee.

 Levels